 There are two parts to today’s activity.
 First you’re going to discover how meringue is made.
 Can you believe it starts out as egg whites and sugar??
 Do you know why egg yolk isn’t used to make meringue just the white?

-Once you’ve made some delicious meringue, you’re going to build beautiful meringue, cream and strawberry towers.
+Once you’ve made delicious meringue pieces, you’re going to build delicious meringue, cream and strawberry towers.

 Did you know egg whites are 90% water? and about 10% protein.

 Proteins are made up of amino acids.
 Some amino acids are are attracted to water while others are repelled.
 When you whisk the egg white mixture you add air to it.
 The amino acids which are repelled by water attach to the air.
 The more you whisk or beat the mixture the more amino acid covered bubbles you create, making the mixture fluff up.
 The sugar acts as a stabiliser helping the amino acids bond together.

 Question: Why don’t you use egg yolk in meringue?

 Egg yolks contain fat which interferes with how the proteins arrange themselves, stopping the mixture fluffing up.

 200g caster sugar

 Bowl – not plastic as these tend to retain oils which might interfere with the mixture

 - Pre-heat the oven to 110 degrees, gas mark 1.